ubclaunchpad/news-sentiment/backend/README.md

 Done!

 # To get Docker running 🐳
+### Make sure to change the example.env to .env after you have docker running.
 Install [Docker Desktop](https://docs.docker.com/get-docker/).
 Docker compose is already included in the Docker Desktop installation.
 Check that docker is working by running the command below.
 You should get a message saying: "Hello from Docker!
 This message shows that your installation appears to be working correctly."
 ```